NoviceLive/research-rootkit/README.rst

-  which transfer control to our function, where our tasks are performed, including restoring those bytes and calling the victim function if necessary.
+  which transfer control to our function, where our tasks are performed, including restoring those bytes and invoking the victim function if necessary.

 Projects Of Interests
 ---------------------